-Directional Channel Quality request
+9.4.2.21.16 Directional Channel Quality request

+Change the third paragraph as follows:

 Channel Number field indicates the channel number for which the measurement request applies if either of the Requesting STA and the Target STA is a non-EDMG STA.
 Otherwise this field is reserved.
 Channel Number is defined within an Operating Class as shown in Annex E.

-The AID field indicates the Target STA.
+Insert the following paragraphs before the second last paragraph of P831:

 The Measurement Configuration field indicates measurement configuration information for which the measurement request applies.
-The Measurement Configuration field format contains a 6-bit Measurement Channel Bitmap subfield and 2 bit Measurement Report Method subfield.
-Whether the Measurement Configuration field uses the reserved bits or is put into the optional subelement is TBD
+The Measurement Configuration field format as shown in Figure 1 contains a 6-bit Measurement Channel Bitmap subfield, 1-bit Channel Measurement Report Method subfield and 1-bit Antenna Measurement Report Method subfield.
+Whether the Measurement Configuration field uses the reserved bits in the Measurement Request field for Directional Channel Quality request or is put into the optional subelement is TBD.